maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         Adds the title label of ``button`` to ``size_group``.

-        :param group: A :class:`GtkSizeGroup` for the button title (main label)
+        :param group: A :class:`gtk.SizeGroup` for the button title (main label)

         .. versionadded 2.2